A Guide to Placing a Bet on

 If you are lucky enough to attend the race in person, you will be given a race card upon entry to Aintree that details all the runners and odds within it.
 Alternatively, you can visit one of the many bookmakers next to the racetrack, where they have all the runners and odds displayed on their screen/chalkboard.
 You can also place your bet directly with them, by simply telling them which horse you want to bet on, what type of bet you’d like to make (i.e. win or each way), and how much you would like to bet.
 You can then hand the bookie your cash and he will issue a ticket with the details on the bet on and how much you will win if your horse comes in!

-Studying a horses form
+Studying a Horses Form

 By studying the form of all the horses in the race, whether you are studying them on a race card, in the newspaper or online, you will find out everything you need to know about the horses running the Grand National.
 We’ve labelled up an example below to help you:

 Studying form is all well and good but not everyone wants to follow conventional methods when picking their winning horse!
 We’ve heard lots of other successful methods of selection too including picking the jockey’s colours that match your tie/dress, choosing the horse’s name that is the same as someone in your family or has special meaning to you, and the most reliable method of all…closing your eyes and picking one off the page at random!
+You might also want to consider strategies for garden building when planning a gathering for race day, ensuring everyone has a comfortable spot to enjoy the event including sheds and bespoke garden buildings.

 Bet types: Betting to win or each way?